MicrosoftDocs/ai-builder/ai-builder-docs/prediction-overview.md

 ---
-title: Overview of prediction model - AI Builder | Microsoft Docs
+title: Overview of the prediction model - AI Builder | Microsoft Docs
 description: Describes the prediction model in AI Builder, and gives some examples of how you might use it.
 author: Dean-Haas